tigera-solutions/calico-security-controls-for-k8s/README.md

 echo $PORT_LIST
 ```

 Once you simulate the attacks, run the machine learning jobs again.
 When they finish review the anomaly scores using `Anomaly Explorer` view in Kibana.
-If detected anomalies get a score of 75 or higher, an alert will be generated and can be viewed in the Alerts view of Tigera Enterprise Manager.
+If detected anomalies get a score of 75 or higher, an alert will be generated and can be viewed in the Alerts view of Calico Enterprise Manager.

 ## Cleanup